node-js-libs/packnode/README.md

-`packnode` runs node modules through JSMin and encrypts them for private use.
+`packnode` minifies, obfuscates or encrypts node modules for private use.

 To install packnode, use [npm](http://github.com/isaacs/npm)